Frequently Asked Questions

 When you book your tickets online, you will be sent a confirmation.
 Your name is automatically added to the will call list at each event (specific date and time).
 You need only give the name in which the tickets were purchased under to be admitted to the event.
 You DO NOT NEED to print out your ticket confirmation, but if you choose to, for proof or peace of mind, you are welcomed to do that.
 Tickets will not be mailed out.
 Having your printed ticket or confirmation will NOT get you faster admittance (express line) into an event.
 If you experience problems while arriving at your event, speak to the Restaurant Manager, or call Audrey at 252-207-5092 for immediate assistance.
 If you completed your online ticket transaction properly, your name WILL be on the will-call list.
 But again, if you have any issues, call our event coordinator immediately and she will kindly help you.

 Tickets are only available online at www.obxtasteofthebeach.com/events.
 If there are tickets available the day of the event, you can purchase tickets at the door.
-Otherwise all event ticket sales close about 12 hours (or more depending on the type of event) before the start of the event.
+Otherwise all event ticket sales close about 24 hours (or more depending on the type of event) before the start of the event.
 If an event says it’s “sold out”, that means it is sold out and there is literally no more room for more attendees.
 If there are tickets available at the door for purchase, the post-ticket message will clearly note that “…you maybe able to buy tickets at the door for this event”.
-OR click on the event category “At The Door Tickets” to quickly see what events will be selling ATD. events may be added to the category after advance sales close so check it right before you want to attend any particular event.
+OR click on the event category “At The Door Tickets” to quickly see what events will be selling ATD.
+Events may be added to the category after advance sales close so check it right before you want to attend any particular event.
+Ticket sales close a day before (give or take) to leave time for Chefs to prepare for expected guests.
+You should order event tickets well in advance to avoid this dilemma.

 If you should have a situation arise where you need to cancel/refund your purchase for an event, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 9am and 6pm) to request a refund of your ticket purchase up until 10 DAYS before the event begins.
 Refund or cancellation CANNOT be made within 10 days, without exception.
 Read below for more details.